smallstep/certificates/README.md

 There's just one problem: **you need certificates issued by your own certificate authority (CA)**.
 Building and operating a CA, issuing certificates, and making sure they're renewed before they expire is tricky.
-This project provides the infratructure, automations, and workflows you'll need.
+This project provides the infrastructure, automations, and workflows you'll need.

 `step certificates` is part of smallstep's broader security architecture, which